-6.5.2.2 CLI Command
+4.5.2.2 CLI Command

-The user can then calibrate the current using the CLI1 command.
-The CLI1 command calibrates the current to the target value and tolerance and saves the coefficients to flash.
-The CLI1 command example is given below:
+The user can then calibrate the current using the CLI command.
+The CLI command calibrates the current from the specified channel to the target value and tolerance and saves the coefficients CLW.
+To calibrate the current for channel 1, enter the following: